 Industrial designers are responsible for designing several products like toys, automobiles and medical equipment.
 Professionals in this field may be responsible for choosing the proper materials and designs for both the functionality and aesthetics of the product.
 Bachelor's programs in industrial design can require students to complete coursework in subjects like:

 - Manufacturing processes

 - Mechanical functionality

 - Digital model design

 According to the U.S. Bureau of Labor Statistics (BLS), there were 38,400 commercial and industrial designers and 66,500 industrial engineering technicians as of May 2014 (www.bls.gov).
 Program graduates were qualified to work for engineering firms, construction companies, government agencies, hospitals, utility companies and consulting firms catering to the industrial design field.
 Associate program graduates have found employment as:

 Employment Outlook and Salary Information

-According to BLS reports, commercial and industrial design jobs were projected to grow 2% from 2014-2024.
-In May 2015, the BLS reported that commercial and industrial designers took home an annual mean wage of $69,820.
+According to BLS reports, commercial and industrial design jobs were projected to have little or no change from 2018-2028.
+In May 2018, the BLS reported that commercial and industrial designers took home an annual mean wage of $71,430.

 Continuing Education and Certification Information